Julien Vincenot, born in 1985 (France), is a composer, performer and music researcher.

 His scores are published by Babelscores.

-His production is strongly influenced by the visual arts (in particular cinema) and by the concept of morphology in biology and semiotics.
+His production is strongly influenced by the visual arts (in particular cinema and video games) and by the concept of morphology in biology and semiotics.
 He relies heavily on the computer for his musical research, both as a means of sonic exploration and as a tool of formalization.
 His theoretical research explores the field of morphological analysis, musical morphogenesis and constraint-based algorithms.
 Since 2010, he is a member of PRISMA, international group for music research.

 In 2007, he co-founded the Unmapped collective, dedicated to improvisation and performance involving instruments and computers.
 Today, this collective gathers eleven composers and instrumentalists from various origins and musical backgrounds.
 Two EP records by Unmapped have been published in Paris by the labels ELLI Records and Tsuku Boshi, and the release of a double-album is planned for 2019.